 In this episode, I talk with Katie Edwards.
 Katie is the Junior High Pastor at Saddleback Church in California.
-She shares some great insight on how we can better understand middle school students and help them understand how much Jesus loves them.
-Katie walks through the specifics of what they teach, how they train leaders, and how they use what’s unique about middle schoolers as they plan their ministry for the year.
+She shares some great insight on how to understand middle school students, and then how we can help them understand just how much Jesus loves them.
+Katie walks through the specifics of what they teach, how they train leaders, and how they use what's unique about middle schoolers as they plan their ministry for the year.

 One Year Anniversary

 The One Year Anniversary of the podcast is Tuesday, May 16th.
 You won't want to miss this episode.
 Like NickBlevins.com on Facebook and check your email for giveaways and more info as it approaches.
 I'll also be doing a special Q&A episode, where I answer a lot of questions that you've sent in throughout the year.
 If you'd like to submit a question, email me at email@example.com, send it on Twitter @nickblevins, or click the “Ask a Question” button on the right side of this page to leave a message.
 I'd love to hear from you!

 Links Mentioned in This Episode